Dr. Gregg B. Fields

 Research Interests

-Extracellular matrix biochemistry; synthetic protein design and construction; proteases of the extracellular matrix; cancer chemical biology; biomimetic biomaterials for drug delivery; tumor cell biology/signal transduction; solid-phase peptide synthesis methodology.
+Extracellular matrix biochemistry; synthetic protein design and construction; metalloproteinases; chemical biology; tumor cell biology/signal transduction; proteases in neurodegenerative diseases; solid-phase peptide synthesis methodology.

 Recent Publications